sinanatra/tesselate/frontend/README.md

-Tesselate is also a web app built in Svelte.
+tessellate is also a web app built in Svelte.
 Runs entirely in the browser: load an image, set DIN/custom size and strip width, apply dithering (Floyd–Steinberg, Halftone, None, Invert), and export or print.

 ### Quick start